State of Maine, DHHS, Maine CDC, Office of Rural Health and Primary Care

 Please provide information about network activities in your state to support Flex Program activities.

 The Maine Flex Program brings together various networks including the Chief Executive Officer (CEO) Network, the Chief Nursing Officer (CNO) Network, the Chief Financial Officer (CFO) Network, Quality Director Network, and the Nurse Manager Network.
 All are comprised of CAH staff in specific functional roles, which determines the network in which they participate.
 Additionally, the Rural Health and Primary Care Program staff and a Maine Hospital Association staff member participate in the CEO and CFO networks.
 These networks serve as unique arenas for Maine CAHs to come together as a group and discuss their challenges in the CAH realm as well as share best practices, network, and identify potential projects.
 The high level of sharing that happens in these networks (and the lack of competition between CAHs) gives purpose to the Flex Program.

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

-  - IHI Open School and Virtual Expeditions;
+- Institute for Healthcare Improvement (IHI) Open School and Virtual Expeditions

-  - reimbursement for professional certifications in quality, patient safety, antibiotic stewardship, and others;
+- Reimbursement for professional certifications in quality, patient safety, antibiotic stewardship, and others

-  NEPI is open to changing the support provided based on the most pressing needs identified by the CAHs.
+- NEPI is open to changing the support provided based on the most pressing needs identified by the CAHs

 |Type of Organization||State Government|